 Where do I begin?
 My ex-boyfriend recently professed his undying love for me.
 It had been a year since we broke up and he told me it was one of the biggest mistakes he made in his life.
 In the year that we were "broken up," I struggled to let go of the past, to let go of losing him (he picked up a new girl in that time).
 So, of course I jumped at the offer of "getting back together."
 It has been a couple of months that we have been trying to rekindle our lost love, and it seems to me that he has made little effort to keep the flame burning or to light the candle for that matter.
 I fight day and night with the idea of moving on with my life (because these were the very same problems that ended our relationship the first time), but after waiting and dreaming for a year that I could have his true love back, I am very afraid that throwing it away will only devastate me.
 HELP!!!!

 You mentioned that you are worried about being devastated — why do you expect to feel this way?
-Are there any positive feelings that could come from ending the relationship?
+What positive feelings could come from ending the romantic relationship?
+Could you see him being a friend in the future if you want him to be in your life but aren't suited for each other romantically?
 Do you have the support of friends or family to help you during this potentially challenging time?
-You could also consider seeking the support of a counselor; someone who is not closely tied to the situation and can offer and objective point of view.
+You could also consider seeking the support of a mental health professional as someone who isn’t closely tied to the situation and can offer an objective point of view.

 Identifying your needs may help you to make these decisions, as well as encourage future healthy relationships, with or without your ex-boyfriend.